Sini Anderson: Anderson's Lyme disease

 Only six weeks after friend Kathleen Hanna's diagnosis of late stage Lyme disease, Anderson ended up in the hospital with signs of a possible heart attack or stroke, receiving an official diagnosis of late stage Lyme a month later.
 At first, doctors told Anderson that there was nothing wrong with her, despite her getting more ill with every passing day.
 Not wanting to complicate the story of The Punk Singer or detract the focus from Hannah's illness, Anderson was reluctant to admit publicly during the filming that she had been diagnosed as well.

 As the making of the film went into post-production, Anderson grew more ill, ending up on an IV PICC line as a means of receiving intravenous antibiotic treatments.
 The treatments have strengthened Anderson's health and immune system, but today she still keeps a close watch for telltale signs of sickness, taking herbs and eating a healthy diet.

 After The Punk Singer was made, Anderson learned of 17 other feminist queer artists in her inner-circle that had been diagnosed with late-stage Lyme disease as well.
 Today, the number of diagnosed feminist queer artists that Anderson knows personally has grown to 75.

 Other works and future products

-Other independent film credits include first assistant director on Miggy n Lil (2006), Bare Knuckle (2007), Karma Calling (2009).
+Other independent film credits include first assistant director on Miggy n Lil (2006), Bare Knuckle (2007), and Karma Calling (2009).

-Directed the book trailer for the memoir Whip Smart by Melissa Febos, which won Best Short Documentary at the Fetisch Film Festival 2010.
+Anderson directed the book trailer for the memoir Whip Smart by Melissa Febos, which won Best Short Documentary at the Fetisch Film Festival 2010.

-Has directed numerous music videos including Jolie Holland's "All Those Girls" (2012), Lovers' "Girl in the Grass" (2014), and Girlpool's "Blah Blah Blah" (2014).
+She has directed numerous music videos including Jolie Holland's "All Those Girls" (2012), Lovers' "Girl in the Grass" (2014), and Girlpool's "Blah Blah Blah" (2014).

-Has lectured at several universities across America such as Yale University, Wesleyan University, University of Pennsylvania, Smith College, Rutgers University, and Ohio Wesleyan.
+Additionally, Anderson has lectured at several universities across America such as Yale University, Wesleyan University, University of Pennsylvania, Smith College, Rutgers University, and Ohio Wesleyan.